studentenschaft/Biddit2/MIGRATION_STATUS.md

 # Course Data Migration Status Report

+NOT ACCURATE!
+Components not migrated yet only unified course data atom and selectors are done.
+Components still use old atoms and selectors logic needs to be smoothed and simplified and components adapted to use new logic.

 ## Overview

 This document summarizes the progress of migrating the Recoil course data management system from the old fragmented atoms to a unified state management system.